ethanmoffat/etheos/README.md

 ### Code Modification

-Include <functional> in socket.hpp to fix issues with unary_function, ensuring compatibility with modern C++ standards:
+If you are experiencing issues related to unary_function and are using C++11 or later, please include the <functional> header in your socket.hpp file.

 ```cpp
 // In socket.hpp